Michael Winner: Other media activity

 Winner was a regular panellist on BBC Radio 4's Any Questions, and later appeared on television programmes including BBC1's Question Time and BBC2's Have I Got News for You.
 He was also an occasional columnist for the Daily Mail throughout the 2000s, and an honorary member of BAFTA and of the Directors Guild of Great Britain.
 His autobiography Winner Takes All: A Life of Sorts was published by Robson Books in 2006, it largely describes his experiences with many big-screen actors.
 Winner also wrote a dieting book, The Fat Pig Diet Book.

-Winner also featured in television commercials that he himself directed for insurance company esure between 2002 and 2009, with his trade-mark catchphrase 'Calm down, dear!
-It's just a commercial!'
-He was referred to repeatedly in the QI edition "Illness".
+Winner also featured in television commercials that he himself directed for insurance company esure between 2002 and 2009, with his trademark catchphrase "Calm down, dear!
+It's just a commercial!".

 He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel while dining with friends at a central London restaurant.

-Winner appeared in the first series of The Apprentice UK.
+Winner appeared in the first series of The Apprentice (UK).
 He agreed to participate in a charity auction, offering dinner for four and two bottles of house wine at "London's most difficult restaurant to get in," The Ivy.
 The experience sold for £2,600.

 Personal life

 Winner became engaged to Geraldine Lynton-Edwards in 2007.
-They had met in 1957, when he was a 21-year-old film-maker and she was a 16-year-old actress and ballet dancer.
+They had met in 1957, when he was a 21-year-old filmmaker and she was a 16-year-old actress and ballet dancer.
 They married on 19 September 2011 at Chelsea Town Hall, London.
 Michael and Shakira Caine were witnesses to the ceremony.

 Winner lived in the former home of painter Luke Fildes in Holland Park, Woodland House, designed for Fildes by Richard Norman Shaw.
 It was announced in 2008 that Winner intended to leave his house as a museum, but discussions with Kensington and Chelsea council apparently stalled after they were unable to meet the £15 million cost of purchasing the freehold of the property, the lease of which expires in 2046.

 On 1 January 2007, Winner acquired the bacterial infection Vibrio vulnificus from eating an oyster in Barbados.
-He almost had a leg amputated, and verged on the brink of death several times.
+He almost had a leg amputated and was on the brink of death several times.
 Before recovering, Winner was infected with the 'hospital superbug' MRSA.
 In September 2011, he was admitted to hospital with food poisoning after eating steak tartare, a raw meat dish, four days in a row.
-The dish is not recommended for those with a weak immune system, and in retrospect Winner regarded his decision to eat it as 'stupid'.
+The dish is not recommended for those with a weak immune system, and in retrospect Winner regarded his decision to eat it as "stupid".